rogerjdeangelis/utl-kind-of-universal-taming-of-macro-triggers-and-quoting-with-less-klingon-code/README.md

-    /*--- note ? cannot be used in a windows path ----*/ /*--- more clear than macro quoting           ----*/ /*--- more maintainable than macro quoting    ---*/
+    /*--- note ? cannot be used in a windows path ----*/ /*--- more clear than macro quoting           ----*/ /*--- more maintainable than macro quoting    ---*/ /*--- runs at macro time like %unquote        ---*/

     %dosubl(%nrstr(
         data _null_;